-Then there's Star Wars: The Old Republic, which itself was targeted for a March 2012 release and instead got forced out the door early in December 2011 - and predictably, the chief complaint was the lack of end game content for the MMO.
+Then there's Star Wars: The Old Republic, which itself was targeted for a March 2012 release and instead got forced out the door early in December 2011.
+Predictably, the chief complaint was the lack of end game content for the MMO.

 Suda 51 and Shinji Mikami went to EA to work on Suda's game idea, Kurayami, an adventure game based on the works of Franz Kafka.
 EA agreed to produce the game, but then they decided that Suda's proposal wasn't profitable enough by itself, so they had their own people to retool Kurayami into a horror-themed third-person shooter that barely resembled what Suda had in mind.
 The resulting product, Shadows of the Damned, ended up being disowned by Suda, not to mention selling terribly thanks to EA refusing to actually market it.

 When online gaming was starting to pick up in the early 2000s, Sony jumped on board a bit later with Final Fantasy XI which made the PlayStation 2 the first console for Sony to have online capabilities.
 The Dreamcast and the Xbox incorporated online gaming long before Sony.
-The Nintendo Gamecube was designed for online play, but very few games were made with this feature in mind and Nintendo had openly stated that they think online gaming would be just a passing fad, refusing to support it.
-This resulted in the Gamecube having an internet connection that would never be used except for as LAN in a couple games.
+The Nintendo GameCube was designed for online play, but very few games were made with this feature in mind and Nintendo had openly stated that they thought that online gaming would be just a passing fad.
+This resulted in the GameCube having an Internet connection that would never be used except for as LAN in a couple games.

 On the flip side, there were some meddling Nintendo did that was beneficial.
 The Wii was originally going to have the controllers built with a more complicated motion sensor, but Nintendo ordered that the controller be simplified for the motion controls since the original design would cost too much money and would make the controllers very pricey.
 Nintendo would make the controllers with the original capabilities built in a few years later.

-The notorious The Legend of Zelda CD-i Games and Hotel Mario games on the Phillips CD-i system were a result of several years' worth of Executive Meddling.
-During the early nineties, just as NEC and Sega were coming out with CD-ROM add-ons for their consoles, Nintendo decided to develop one for the Super NES with Sony, one that would be able to play new, 32-bit CD-based games in addition to the original SNES library.
-A while into their co-operation, however, Nintendo realized that letting just anyone develop games for the CD add-on meant that Nintendo would lose their absolute control over the games released on their systems (and more importantly, they realized the contract with Sony contained a clause that Sony would own the rights to all games developed on their add-on), so they decided to give Sony the cold shoulder and, completely by surprise, announced that they were going to work with Phillips on the CD add-on from there on.
-Nintendo's CD add-on never saw the light of day, and to compensate for their hard work, they gave Phillips the right to publish a series of four games based on Nintendo characters.
+The notorious The Legend Of Zelda C Di Games and Hotel Mario games on the Phillips CD-i system were a result of several years' worth of executive meddling.
+During the early '90s, just as NEC and Sega were coming out with CD-ROM add-ons for their consoles, Nintendo decided to develop one for the Super Nintendo Entertainment System with Sony, one that would be able to play new, 32-bit CD-based games in addition to the original SNES library.
+A while into their co-operation, however, Nintendo realized that letting just anyone develop games for the CD add-on meant that Nintendo would lose their absolute control over the games released on their systems (and more importantly, they realized the contract with Sony contained a clause that Sony would own the rights to all games developed on their add-on).
+Nintendo decided to give Sony the cold shoulder and, completely by surprise, announced that they were going to work with Phillips on the CD add-on from there on.
+Nintendo's CD add-on never saw the light of day, and to compensate Phillips for their hard work, they gave them the right to publish four games based on Nintendo characters for the CD-i.
 The worst part for Nintendo?
-Sony continued the project by themselves, creating the PlayStation, which pushed Nintendo into a slump from which they didn't completely recover until the Wii.
+Sony continued the project by themselves, creating the PlayStation.
+This would put Nintendo into a slump from which they wouldn't completely recover from until the Wii was released.

-Both this specific event and Executive Meddling in general have everything to do with Square's falling out with Nintendo, as well.
-Square was a huge supporter of the CD peripheral, had plans to use it, and loudly criticized Nintendo deciding to drop the project.
-Nintendo punished Square for its vocal criticism by refusing to allow expanded ROM sizes for some of their ambitious projects late in the Super Famicom's life cycle, like Bahamut Lagoon or Rudra No Hihou.
-Furthermore, Nintendo was convinced that disc-based game systems were a fad, since the SNES did better than its competitors without one, leading to their next game console, the Nintendo 64, being cartridge-based as well — Square quickly realized the N64 and its cartridges weren't capable of running the games they wanted to make and went over to developing for the PlayStation.
+Both this specific event and executive meddling in general had everything to do with Square's falling out with Nintendo, as well.
+Square was a huge supporter of the CD peripheral, as they had plans to use it, and loudly criticized Nintendo's decision to drop the project.
+As a result, Nintendo punished Square by refusing to allow expanded ROM sizes for some of their ambitious projects late in the Super Famicom's life cycle, like Bahamut Lagoon or Rudra No Hihou.
+Furthermore, Nintendo was convinced that disc-based game systems were a fad, since the SNES did better than its competitors without one, leading to their next game console, the Nintendo 64, being cartridge-based as well.
+Square quickly realized that the N64 and its cartridges weren't capable of running the games they wanted to make, so they decided to develop games for the PlayStation instead.

-Nintendo of America in the early 90s.
-For example, the original US release of Final Fantasy IV had several important scenes inexplicably removed, a falling blade trap changed to a falling metal ball trap (apparently it's ok to get squished to death, but not sliced in half); Final Fantasy VI had a couple of female summoned creatures' sprites altered to show less skin, and both games had religious references removed (changing "Holy" to "Pearl", etc.).
+Nintendo of America in the early '90s with their heavy censorship.
+For example, the original North American release of Final Fantasy IV had several important scenes inexplicably removed, a falling blade trap changed to a falling metal ball trap (apparently it's ok to get squished to death, but not sliced in half); Final Fantasy VI had a couple of female summoned creatures' sprites altered to show less skin, and both games had religious references removed (changing "Holy" to "Pearl", etc.).
 In fact, the latter happened with everything Nintendo of America touched in that time period.

 Mortal Kombat received a neutering from Nintendo of America as well.
-The SNES version of Mortal Kombat had the blood changed to sweat, and the fatalities were severely weakened (in one example, Johnny Cage punches his opponent's head off in the original version... in the SNES version... he delivers a hefty kick to the chest).
-The Sega Genesis port was technically inferior, but ended up being the most popular because it contained all the gore that made the point of the game in the first place.
-Realising this, Nintendo of America released Mortal Kombat II on the SNES in all its gory glory.
+The SNES version of Mortal Kombat had the blood changed to sweat, and the fatalities were severely weakened (in one example, Johnny Cage punches his opponent's head off in the original version; in the SNES version, he delivers a hefty kick to the chest).
+The Sega Genesis port was technically inferior, but ended up being the most popular because it contained all the gore that made the game popular in the first place.
+Realizing this, Nintendo of America released Mortal Kombat II on the SNES in all its gory glory.

 Just to show how times have changed, when Nintendo edited out MK's gore factor, they got a ton of angry letters not only from fans of the game, but their parents, decrying them for assuming the role of Moral Guardians.